Vikit-ai/sdk/docs/_build/html/_sources/autoapi/prompt_factory/index.rst.txt

    Prompt factory helps getting the right sub class of Prompt depending on the input provided.
-We use the right builder class to make it clear of the operations required to build each type of prompt and optimise it
+We use the right builder class to make it clear of the operations required to build each type of prompt and optimize it

    This is also useful to simplify unit testing of prompts as we will inject custom made Prompt objects instead of letting builders run some complex stuff involving external services